frjo/hugo-theme-zen/README.md

 * [Getting help](#getting-help)
 * [Credits](#credits)

 ## Version 6.x

-* Converted from sass to modern vanilla css with nesting and @layers.
+* Converted from sass to modern vanilla css with nesting and layers.
+Please check [CSS Nesting | Can I use](https://caniuse.com/css-nesting) to see if you are comfortable with css nesting support in browsers before updating to v6.

 ## Version 5.x